ibex-team/ibex-lib/newdoc/tutorial.rst

 where :math:`\mathbb{IR}` denotes the set of real intervals.

-In other word, we take as primary concept the \e operational definition of a constraint.
+In other word, we take as primary concept the *operational* definition of a constraint.

 In this way, operators (like the intersection and the others below) can be extended to contractors.